-As a local Affiliate, MENTOR North Carolina is dedicated to increasing the number of youth in quality mentoring relationships across North Carolina while working to address the systemic barriers that young people face on a daily basis.
-This includes providing the leadership and infrastructure necessary to support the expansion of quality mentoring relationships across North Carolina and serving as a clearinghouse for training, resources, public awareness and advocacy, providing the critical link between MENTOR’s national efforts and local organizations and programs that foster and support quality mentoring relationships.
+MENTOR North Carolina is a capacity-building organization that is dedicated to increasing the number of youth in quality mentoring relationships across the Carolinas while working to address the systemic barriers that young people face on a daily basis.
+This includes providing the leadership and infrastructure necessary to support the expansion of quality mentoring relationships across North Carolina and serving as a clearinghouse for training, resources, and public awareness and advocacy.

 In 2016, Movement of Youth (MOY), an award-winning youth development agency founded by Atrayus O. Goode, was commissioned by MENTOR: The National Mentoring Partnership to explore the possibility of launching a MENTOR Affiliate in the Carolinas.
 From May 2017 to November 2017, MOY conducted a multistate feasibility study to determine the feasibility and areas of focus.